dmx-systems/dmx-documentation/docs/user.rst

 * You create an association type.
 * You create a composite topic type.
 * At least one child topic type in the composition definition is linked to the parent type through your newly created association type.
+* When you create instances of the parent type, the according child instances are created and connected with your Custom Association Type automatically.

 To grasp the power of Custom Association Types, it is important to consider the consequences of such a model: